Partner

 What Types of Dental Partnerships Are There?

 We’ve said it before: it can be hard to go it alone as a dentist, especially in today’s world.
 A dental partnership may give you golden opportunities that you just won’t be able to find on your own.
-But sharing your business can be difficult to navigate without serious know-how and appropriate guidance.
+However, sharing your business can be challenging to navigate without profound know-how and appropriate guidance.
 CDP can help you make sense of the best types of dental partnerships for your career and your patients.

 How Are Dental Partnerships Different Than Other Types of Partnerships?

 There are many types of business partnerships out there.
-Any dental practice will have a company type as the basis of their commercial operations, such as LLC or LLP for example.
+Any dental practice will have a company type as the basis of its commercial operations, such as LLC or LLP.
 The business structure of a dental practice usually has little to do with the clinical side of things.
-In fact, it’s possible for entities that aren’t even dentists to get involved on this side.
+In fact, it’s possible for entities that aren’t even dentists to become involved on this side.
 After all, that’s how many DSOs work!

 Dental partnerships, on the other hand, are specific to our industry.
-A dental partnership may incorporate a structured business partnership but needs to address clinical details as well.
+A dental partnership may incorporate a structured business partnership but must also address clinical details.
 Factors like how patients are divided and who pays for equipment maintenance fall outside the scope of most business plans.

 Types of Dental Partnerships